kohner/espzleep/README.md

 - **Sostware:**
   - Arduino IDE: https://www.arduino.cc/en/software
-  - IOT2TANGLE Streams HTTP Gateway: https://github.com/iot2tangle/Streams-http-gateway
+  - Python3 dependencies: requests, matplotlib, numpy

 ## Complete Setup Instructions
 We assume you are starting from scratch; only in posession of items mentioned in the BoM.